-A molecule with a permanent dipole can induce a dipole in a second molecule that is located nearby in space.
-The strength of the interaction depends on the dipole moment of the first molecule and the polarizability of the second.
-Molecules with Π electrons, such as benzene and phenylalanine are more polarizable that molecules without Π electrons.
-Dipole-induced dipole interactions are always attractive and can contribute as much as 0.5 kcal/mole to stabilization.
-Dipole-induced dipole interactions fall off with 1/r4.
+A molecule with a permanent dipole moment will induce a dipole moment in a second molecule that is located nearby in space.
+This phenomenon is called polarization.
+The strength of a dipole-induced dipole interaction depends on the size of the dipole moment of the first molecule and on the polarizability of the second molecule.
+Polarizability is a measure of the ease with which electrons are shifted by an external electronic field.
+Molecules with π electrons, such as phenylalanine and tryptophan, are more polarizable than molecules such as isoleucine, which lack π electrons.

 Dispersive interactions are always attractive and occur between any pair of molecules, polar or non-polar, that are nearby to each other.
 Dispersive interactions are the only attractive forces between atoms in liquid He (bp 4.5 K), Ne (27K), Ar (87K) and between molecules of N2 (77K).
 Without dispersive interactions there would be no liquid state for the Nobels.
 About a 25% of the attractive forces between water molecules are dispersive in nature.
 The total number of pairwise atom-atom dispersive interactions within a folded protein is enormous, so that dispersive interactions can make a large contribute to stability.

-Fluctuating dipole interactions fall
+Fluctuating dipole interactions fall off with 1/r6.

-F. Hydrogen bonding.
+F. Hydrogen Bonding.

 The idea that a single hydrogen atom could bond simultaneously to other two atoms was proposed in 1920 by Latimer and Rodebush and their advisor, G. N. Lewis.
 Maurice Huggins, who was also a student in Lewis' lab, describes the hydrogen bond in his 1919 dissertation.